univention/ucs-school/ucs-school-import/usr/share/doc/ucs-school-import/user_import_configuration_readme.txt

 	                                    The characters listed here will never be used as first or last character in a username.
 	"max_length": {                     IMPORTANT:
+	                                    * Users with usernames longer than 20 characters are excluded from the support regarding Samba, Samba4 connector app and Active Directory connector app.
+	                                    If using a "max_length" value above 20, users with usernames shorter than 21 are still supported.
 	                                    * If Window clients < 8.1 are in use, the maximum username lenght must not exceed 20, or logging into them will not be possible!
 	                                    * If scheme:username contains a COUNTER variable the maximum length of a